WHISK-AWAY/e-com-vite/notes.md

 - [ ] Why does the places API fail when address_2 === 'Apt C5'?
   - [ ] Need to trim inputs
+- [ ] Order creation: promo code name failing @ route
+  - [x] Order still gets created (?)
+  - [ ] Need to clear order state as cleanup
+  - [ ] Need to clear promo state as cleanup
+  - [ ] Guest order should only try to create when no user id
 - [ ] Find a home for sign-out button
+- [ ] Scroll to top of products section when clicking next page button
 - [ ] Logo should point to home page
+- [ ] Cart checkout button should close cart (check favorites also)
+- [ ] Product images should point to single product page
 - [ ] Bring back (render) search function
   - [ ] Style search function/results
 - [ ] Verified purchase logic isn't working